awsdocs/aws-dms-user-guide/doc_source/fa-discovery.md

-# Discovering OS and database servers to monitor<a name="CHAP_FleetAdvisor.Discovering"></a>
+# Discovering OS and database servers to monitor<a name="fa-discovery"></a>

 You can use the DMS data collector to find and list all available servers in your network\.
-Discovering all the available database servers in you network is recommended, but isn't required\.
+Discovering all the available database servers in your network is recommended, but isn't required\.
 Optionally, you can manually add or upload the list of servers for further data collection\.
-For more information about manually adding a list of servers, see [Managing monitored objects](CHAP_FleetAdvisor.ManagingObjects.md)\.
+For more information about manually adding a list of servers, see [Managing monitored objects](fa-managing-objects.md)\.

 We recommend that you discover all operating system \(OS\) servers before discovering databases on those servers\.
 To discover OS servers, you need permission to run remote PowerShell, Secure Shell \(SSH\), and Windows Management Instrumentation \(WMI\) scripts and commands, as well as access to the Windows registry\.
-To discover database servers in your network and collect data from them, you need read\-only administrator permissions for a remote database connection\.
+To discover database servers in your network and collect metadata from them, you need read\-only administrator permissions for a remote database connection\.
 Make sure that you added an LDAP server before you proceed with discovery\.
-For more information, see [Configuring credentials for data forwarding](CHAP_FleetAdvisor.InstallDataCollector.md#CHAP_FleetAdvisor.InstallDataCollector.Configure)\.
+For more information, see [Configuring credentials for data forwarding](fa-data-collectors-install.md#fa-data-collectors-configure)\.

 To get started with the DMS data collector, complete the following tasks:
 + Discover all OS servers in your network\.